Achieving Broad Bacterial Protection Animation

 We started by creating a storyboard of the animation, or a step-by-step sketch of the key scenes.
 To bring home the relevance of her research, we started the animation with a hospital scene, and zoomed into a glass of water filled with bacteria (ick!).
 Next, we cut to a view of the bacterial cell inside the body, getting ready to attack the body’s cells.
 From the storyboard, we confirmed with the Lehigh team that it looked accurate, and got across the point we were after.

 From there, we started creating components in Cinema 4D, from the wiggling bacteria, to the receptors on the cell surface.
 For each major scene, we exported the sequences to edit together in After Effects.
 Since we weren’t recording a voice over, Chris asked that we caption the animation, and add in quotes from Dr. Brown at key points in the animation to give it more resonance.

 The Final Science Antibiotic Animation and Artwork

 The animation was polished for final use across Lehigh’s communication channels.
 From the animation, we were able to multi-purpose still scenes of the animation, into evocative still art for Lehigh’s Resolve magazine, and other outreach efforts.
-Lehigh University featured the animation on their website, and published the stills in Resolve Magazine, Fall 2016, Volume 2 (pictured below).
-The animation and illustrations continue to help bring well-deserved attention and respect to Dr. Brown’s work a she continues to work on advancing new techniques to combat bacterial disease.
+Lehigh University featured the animation on their website and published the stills in Resolve Magazine, Fall 2016, Volume 2 (pictured below).
+The animation and illustrations continue to help bring well-deserved attention and respect to Dr. Brown’s work as she advances new techniques to combat bacterial disease.